-It can sometimes seem a bit socially awkward to ‘drill’ somebody with a bunch of questions right out the gate, but we’re not dealing with these SEO consultants for their social status, we want results and they promise to deliver… so let’s find out what they can do with a few calculated questions.
+It can sometimes seem a bit socially awkward to ‘drill’ somebody with a bunch of questions right out the gate, but we’re not hiring the SEO consultants for their social status, we want results and they promise to deliver… so let’s find out what they can do with a few calculated questions.

 One: “What will you do to improve my site’s search engine rankings?”

-A very bold and somewhat open-ended question, but nothing that a knowledgeable SEO expert can’t handle on the spot.
+A very bold and somewhat open-ended question, but nothing that a knowledgeable & professional SEO expert can’t handle on the spot.